Introduction

 POST https://yourcompany.com/api/sync_flights

-Under this scenario C Teleport will be pushing payload as described above to your API endpoint.
-You have to develop the API endpoint and process the received data.
+In this scenario, C Teleport will transmit the required data to your API endpoint (an example of the payload is provided above).
+You have to expose the API endpoint and process the received data.

 Please tell us the endpoint address as well as security information.